fitrahive/dua-dhikr/README.md

 > [!IMPORTANT]
 > To retrieve data in supported language, use the `Accept-Language` header.
 By default, it will use `id` (Indonesian).

+> [!WARNING]
+> Currently, only Indonesian is ready to be served!
+For English and other languages, translation is in progress.
+Please wait, or help us to translate into other languages (except English, which is currently under development).

 ### Showcase

 List of awesome projects (اللّٰهُمَّ بَارِكْ) powered by this API